 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
 HOWEVER, YOU MAY HAVE OTHER RIGHTS WHICH MAY VARY FROM STATE TO STATE.
 SOME STATES DO NOT ALLOW LIMITATIONS ON IMPLIED WARRANTIES OR EXCLUSION OF CONSEQUENTIAL DAMAGE, THEREFORE THESE RESTRICTIONS MAY NOT APPLY TO YOU.

-The serial number can be found on the back cabinet.
-We suggest that you reco orc the serial number of your unit in the space below for future reference Model Number:
+he serial number of your unit in the space below for future reference

 Model Number:

 Serial Number:

-MV1094F